dreemkiller/GoLangPrivateServiceSecurity/README.md

 ```bash
 openssl req -new -x509 -sha256 -key client.key -out client.crt -days 3650
 ```
 It will prompt you for some information to be included in the certificate.
-What you enter really doesn't matter for our use-case, but entering useful information will make it easier to manage certificates. which generates a self-signed x.509 certificate that is valid for ten years, and places it in the file client.crt
+What you enter really doesn't matter for our use-case, but entering useful information will make it easier to manage certificates.
+It generates a self-signed x.509 certificate that is valid for ten years, and places it in the file client.crt.

-the pubKeyHash value should be the SHA256 hash of the public key being used by the service you are communicating with. if you've got the PEM encoded public key for the service in a file, you can generate it this way:
+The pubKeyHash value should be the SHA256 hash of the public key being used by the service you are communicating with. if you've got the PEM encoded public key for the service in a file, you can generate it this way:
 ```bash
 openssl rsa -in servicekey.pem -pubout > servicepubkey.pem | openssl dgst -sha256
 ```